 Inflection Vol.7 editors invite students, academics and professionals to engage with the theme of ‘boundaries’ in architecture, design and urban planning.
 We welcome academic pieces (up to 4,500 words), practice-oriented pieces (up to 1000 words), fictional pieces (up to 500 words) and visual artworks interpreting and exploring tangible and intangible boundaries.

-Please submit an abstract of 300 words to firstname.lastname@example.org by Monday, 20 January 2020.
+Please feel free to contact firstname.lastname@example.org with any questions you might have.
 The final piece will need to be completed by April 2020.